 - certain driver correction devices and aids are triggered (ABS, ESC, etc.)

-In the latter three cases, the message “Adaptive cruise Adaptive cruise” is displayed on the instrument panel when the function is set to standby.
+In the latter three cases, the message “Adaptive Cruise Ctl Disconnected” is displayed on the instrument panel when the function is set to standby.

 Standby is confirmed by the display of the cruising speed in grey and the message “Adaptive cruise ctrl”.

 If a speed is stored, it can be recalled, once you are sure that the road conditions are suitable (traffic, road surface, weather conditions, etc.).
 Press switch 3 (R) if the vehicle speed is above around 31 mph (50 km/h).

 When the stored speed is recalled, activation of the cruise control is confirmed by the illumination of the cruising speed in green, along with the message “Adaptive cruise ctrl”.